 All the designated directors of the company have to obtain their DIN.
-As per the new rules it can be obtained during the incorporation of the company through SPICe form without applying for an extra DIR-3 form.
+As per the new rule it can be obtained during the incorporation of the company through SPICe+ form without applying for an extra DIR-3 form.

-Step 4: Preparation of MOA and AOA along with other documents:
+- Preparation of MOA and AOA along with other documents

 Once the name has been approved, the applicant must start the incorporation process by preparing the below-given documents: